- Category: European Union Carbon Market Glossary

 - up to 50 million allowances which may be made available to the fund if not needed for the EU ETS Market Stability Reserve (MSR).

-Projects in all EU Member States, including small scale projects, will be eligible.
+Projects in all EU Member States, including small scale projects, are eligible.

 The procedure for making the Innovation Fund operational started with a public consultation, which was carried out in the period 15 January 2018 - 10 April 2018.